top of page

 Article 20

-The heads of the area responsible for the information contained in the departments under their charge, will define the responsibilities of their subordinates and will determine who is authorized to carry out emergent operations with said information, taking the relevant security measures.
+The area heads responsible for the information contained in the departments under their charge will delimit the responsibilities of their subordinates and determine who is authorized to perform emergency operations with said information, taking the pertinent security measures.

 Article 21

-Three types of priority are established for information:
+Three types of priority for information are established:

-• Information vital to the operation of the area;
+• Information vital for the operation of the area;

-• Information necessary, but not essential in the area.
+• Information necessary but not indispensable in the area.

 Article 22

-In the case of vital information for the operation of the area, collaborative processes must be in place, as well as having daily backup of the modifications made, rotating backup devices and saving historical backups weekly.
-Article 23 The necessary but not essential information must be backed up with a minimum frequency of one week, rotating the backup devices and saving historical backups on a monthly basis.
-Article 24 The endorsement of occasional or eventual information is at the discretion of the area.
-Article 25 The information stored on magnetic media, of a historical nature, will be documented as assets of the area and will be duly protected in its storage place.
-It is the obligation of the person in charge of the area, the convenient delivery of the information, to whoever succeeds in the position.
-Article 26 Information systems in operation, such as those that are developed, must have their respective manuals.
-A user manual that describes the operating procedures and the technical manual that describes its internal structure, programs, catalogs and files.
-Article 27 No collaborator in software projects and / or specific works, shall possess, for uses not proper to their responsibility, any material or confidential information of GTCLOUD both now and in the future.
+In the case of information vital for the operation of the area, collaborative processes must be had, as well as daily backup of the modifications made, rotating backup devices and storing historical backups weekly.
+Article 23 Information necessary but not indispensable must be backed up with a minimum frequency of one week, rotating backup devices and storing historical backups monthly.
+Article 24 The backup of occasional or eventual information is at the discretion of the area.
+Article 25 The information stored on magnetic media, of a historical nature, will be documented as area assets and duly safeguarded in its storage place.
+It is the obligation of the area manager to conveniently deliver the information to whoever succeeds them in the position.
+Article 26 Information systems in operation, as well as those developed, must have their respective manuals.
+A user manual describing the operation procedures and the technical manual describing its internal structure, programs, catalogs, and files.
+Article 27 No collaborator in software projects and/or specific work must possess, for uses not proper to their responsibility, any confidential material or information from GTCLOUD both now and in the future.

 Article 28

-It is the obligation of the Information Technology Administration to ensure that the computer equipment is used under the conditions specified by the provider and in accordance with the functions of the area to which it is assigned.
+It is the obligation of the IT Administration to monitor that the computing equipment is used under the conditions specified by the provider and according to the functions of the area to which it is assigned.

 Article 29

-When using the computer equipment, the company's collaborators will refrain from consuming food, smoking or performing acts that impair its operation or deteriorate the information stored on magnetic, optical, or removable storage media of the latest generation.
+Company collaborators, when using computing equipment, will refrain from consuming food, smoking, or performing acts that harm its operation or deteriorate the information stored on magnetic, optical media, or latest-generation removable storage media.

 Article 30

-For the security of computer resources, safeguards must be established:
+For the security of IT resources, securities must be established:

 • Physical